abhishekroushan/ee180labs/README.md

 cd <directory_path>

-2. Clone the repository: (get the url from the Clone/Fork green button on the page):
+2. Clone the repository: (get the url from the 'Clone or Download' green button on the page):

 git clone <url>